Azure/AzureKeyVault/README.md

 ## Client interface

-The client interface is R6-based, with methods for keys, secrets and certificates.
+The client interface is R6-based.
 To access the vault, instantiate a new object of class `key_vault`.
+This object includes sub-objects for interacting with keys, secrets, certificates and managed storage accounts.

 ```r
 vault <- key_vault$new("https://mykeyvault.vault.azure.net")